The product on $\W$-spaces of rational forms: Appendix: A sphere formed from sewing of two spheres

 \section{Appendix: A sphere formed from sewing of two spheres}

 In this appendix we recall some facts from \cite{TZ}.
 The matrix element for a number of vertex operators of a vertex algebra is usually associated \cite{FHL, FMS, TUY} with a vertex algebra character on a sphere.
 We extrapolate this notion to the case of $\W_{z_1, \ldots, z_n}$ spaces.
-In Section \ref{product} we explained that a space $\W_{z_1, \ldots, z_n}$ can be associated with a Riemann sphere with marked points, while the product of two such spaces is then associated with a sewing of such two spheres with a number of marked points and extra points with local coordinates identified with formal parameters of $\W_{x_1, \ldots, x_k}$ and $\W_{y_1, \ldots, y_n}$.
-In order to supply an appropriate geometric construction for the product, we use the $\epsilon$-sewing procedure (described in this Appendix) for two initial spheres to obtain a matrix element associated with \eqref{gendef}.
+In Section \ref{product} we explained that a space $\W_{z_1, \ldots, z_n}$ can be associated with a Riemann sphere with marked points.
+The product of two such spaces is then associated with a sewing of two such spheres with a number of marked points and extra points with local coordinates identified with formal parameters of $\W_{x_1, \ldots, x_k}$ and $\W_{y_1, \ldots, y_n}$.
+In order to supply an appropriate geometric construction for the product, we use the $\epsilon$-sewing procedure (described in this Appendix) for two initial spheres to obtain a matrix element associated with \eqref{gendef}. \begin{remark} In addition to the $\epsilon$-sewing procedure of two initial spheres, one can alternatively use the self-sewing procedure \cite{Y} of the sphere to get the torus.
+Then by sending parameters to an appropriate limit by shrinking the genus to zero.
+As a result, one obtains again the sphere but with a different parameterization.
+In this paper we focus on the $\epsilon$-formalizm only. \end{remark} In our particular case of $\W$-valued rational functions obtained from matrix elements \eqref{deff} we take two Riemann spheres $\Sigma^{(0)}_a$, $a=1$, $2$, as two initial auxiliary spaces.
+The resulting space is formed by the sphere $\Sigma^{(0)}$ obtained by the sewing procedure of $\Sigma^{(0)}_a$.
+The formal parameters $(x_1, \ldots, x_k)$ and $(y_1, \ldots, y_n)$ are identified with local coordinates of $k$ and $n$ points on two initial spheres $\Sigma^{(0)}_a$, $a=1$, $2$ correspondingly.
+In the $\epsilon$ sewing procedure, some $r$ points parameters among $(p_1, \ldots, p_k)$ may coincide with points among $(p'_1, \ldots, p'_n)$ when we identify the annuluses \eqref{zhopki} below.
+This corresponds to the singular case of coincidence of $r$ formal parameters.